South Africa V India First Test Scoreboard - UrduPoint

 South Africa: T. Bavuma, D. Elgar, A. Markram, T. de Zorzi, K. Petersen, D. Bedingham, K. Verreynne, M. Jansen, G. Coetzee, K. Rabada, N. Burger.

-Match situation: India are 208 for eight wickets in the first innings.
+Match situation: India are all out for 245 in the first innings.

 Toss: South Africa